 Documents to download

 Comparative data on the level of assistance being provided to Ukraine is available from organisations such as the Kiehl Institute through its Ukraine Support Tracker.

-Making comparisons is also complicated by the fact that many countries do not publish information on a consistent basis, and it is unclear where the distinction between certain sorts of assistance, such as mine clearance or non-lethal aid, may lie.
+Making comparisons is also complicated by the fact that many countries do not publish information consistently.
+It is also unclear where the distinction may lie between certain sorts of assistance, such as mine clearance or non-lethal aid.

+Documents to download